Kelvin-KF-Phiri/Data-Engineering-Portfolio/Project-2-Web-Scraping-ETL/imdb-scraper/README.md

 # IMDb Scraper

-This project is a web scraping tool designed to extract movie data from IMDb's top movies chart.
+This project is a web scraping tool designed to extract movie data from tMDb's top movies chart.
 It fetches the titles, release years, and ratings of the top movies and stores the data in a CSV file.

 ## Project Structure

 ```
-imdb-scraper
+tmdb-scraper
 ├── src
 │   ├── scrape_imdb.py  # Main scraping logic
 │   └── utils.py        # Utility functions (currently empty)